mapbox/worldscale-ar/README.md

 ### License

 worldscale-ar is [licensed under BSD2](https://github.com/mapbox/worldscale-ar/blob/master/LICENSE).
-Attribution is not required, but definitely welcome!
 If you build something with this code, please mention it in your readme so that others can learn about the resource.